-- Describe how historical context shapes events and our understanding of events. - Evaluate the nature and reliability of historical evidence. - Develop a thesis-based argument using properly cited evidence. - Demonstrate familiarity with a body of historical knowledge. - Articulate how faith obliges Christians to pursue historical truth while acknowledging preconceptions, ideologies, and myths. - Describe an approach to history based on the belief that God acted through the incarnation to redeem people made in God's image.
+- Describe how historical context shapes events and our understanding of events. - Evaluate the nature and reliability of historical evidence. - Develop a thesis-based argument using properly cited evidence. - Demonstrate familiarity with a body of historical knowledge. - Articulate how faith obliges Christians to pursue historical truth while acknowledging preconceptions, ideologies, and myths. - Articulate how the resources of the Christian theological tradition provide a helpful vantage point to reflect on the significance of a historical event, person or idea.